Why Should I Consider Forgiveness?

 I just want to be known and loved

 Too many in the religious world assume we know someone by their surroundings, their actions, or the way they think and respond.
 For too long I judged the same.
 I’m grateful Jesus doesn’t.
-Jesus sees all that’s happened that led you to where you are today.
-In that, he knows why you think the way you do, and the turmoil that causes you to cry out to really be known and loved, way down deep.
+Jesus knows all that’s happened that led you to where you are today.
+He knows why you think the way you do, and the turmoil that causes you to cry out to really be known and loved, way down deep.
 Without the judgement.

 There’s a story in the Bible about a woman whom Jesus insisted on meeting, although he knew his fellow Jews, and even his own disciples would frown.
 She wasn’t even someone her own people wanted to associate with.
 She felt alone, unknown, and unloved.